Financial-Times/n-automation/README.md

 Automation.run({
 	appName: 'Your App Name',
 	nightwatchJson: require('../nightwatch.js') // If you have one.
-Defaults to the one in `n-heroku-tools` });
+Uses `n-heroku-tools` default otherwise.
+});
 ```
 ### Env Variables

-`process.env.SLACK_URL` Webhooks url for the channel to notify of test results (required)
+`process.env.SLACK_URL` Slack [Incoming Webhook URL](https://api.slack.com/incoming-webhooks) for the channel to notify of test results (required)
 `process.env.SLACK_MENTIONS` Slack users to mention on failure (optional)

 ### Heroku Schedule